Delegates register and browse exhibition

 Justin Onuekwusi, Head of Retail Multi-Asset Funds, Legal & General Investment Management

-Stream Chair: Philip Martin, Co-Founder & Business Development Director, Unique Financial Planning
+Stream Chair: Philip Martin, Managing Director, Unique Financial Planning

 Protection is an oft-overlooked section of the financial advice industry, with certain advice firms specialising solely in the practice and others forgetting about it entirely.
 But protection is an incredibly important part of this market and should be integrated into all financial planner’s tool belts.
 Protection is not just about your client’s health – it’s about protecting their lives and livelihood in all instances and getting them to the finish line.
 In this session, our expert speaker will highlight recent innovations in the protection landscape and outline the importance of sound financial advice.